mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --set-gtid-purged

   After import, it will execute the SET GLOBAL gtid_purged with the value found on source section of the metadata file

+.. option:: --num-sequences

+  Amount of sequences in the backup.
+It is read from [config] in the metadata file.
+Default: 0

 Threads Options
 ---------------